a-karma/Bogor_Workshop/DAY_1/Session2.md

 > exerxise
 >
-> can you figured out how many SNPs we have escluded?
+> How many SNPs we have excluded?
 >
 > hint: remember that each SNP information is recorded on a single line in the bed file format